 Chelsea would suffer another setback as a teenager when a cataract formed on her lens, and her blind eye became noticeably smaller than her other eye.
 After consulting with doctors, the decision to remove the eye was made.
 Six weeks after recovering from her surgery, Chelsea was fitted for a prosthetic eye.

 Creating half Helen Foundation

-Nowadays, Chelsea divides her time between Maui and Texas.
-As of December 2015, half-Helen Foundation will have screened over 18,000 children in Hawaii and Texas!
-If children need additional services after being screened, they can receive a full eye exam and corrective wear from other nonprofit organizations that half Helen partners with.
+Nowadays, Chelsea lives in Texas and returns to Maui twice each year!
+As of 2019, half-Helen Foundation will have screened over 45,000 children in Hawaii and Texas!
+If children need additional services after being screened, hH works to ensure they receive a full eye exam and corrective wear.

 When she’s not screening kids, Chelsea is advocating for legislative change in screening practices.
 During the 85th legislative session, Chelsea worked collaboratively with Lions Clubs to advocate for HB 3157.
 The legislation passed and became law on June 1, 2018.
 HB 3157 permits schools to use photoscreening technology for all ages in schools.
 Previously, photoscreening was permitted only for children ages 4-5 or children receiving special education services.
 Tirelessly pursuing her goal, Chelsea is determined to ensure that children everywhere have access to high-quality preventive screenings and a comprehensive eye examination annually.